Students—Use These 3 Data Best Practices to Take Your Skills to the Next Level

 Katherine Rowell and team share how and when to properly use a Sankey diagram and give us better alternatives to use instead.
 (Source: Visualizing Health and Healthcare Data, Katherine Rowell, Lindsay, Betzendahl, and Cambria Brown (2020) Wiley)

 - Look at your visualization through an inclusive lens: It’s important to remember we all share a responsibility to ensure the language, symbols, and point of view we use in our data stories represent the diverse world that we live in.
 The Do No Harm Guide from the Urban Institute is grounded in the belief that we can work together to build a more inclusive world by using data with sensitivity and care.
-Use this guide and its resources to help you build an equitable approach to data and data visualization.
+Use this guide and apply your learning with the Equity and Inclusion Guidelines for Data Visualization Trailhead to help you build an equitable approach to data and data visualization.

 Part 3: Tell a story

 You’ve done the work, analyzed the data, created your visualizations and now it’s time to wrap it all up and tell your data story.
-I connected with Andy Cotgreave, and Jock Mackinlay, Technical Fellow, after the Tableau Iron Viz competition to discuss how the contestants told great stories.
+I connected with Andy Cotgreave, and Jock Mackinlay, Technical Fellow and Iron Viz judge, to discuss how Iron Viz contestants told great stories.
 Andy shared, “an effective data story uses titles and labels.
 Research shows that our eyes are drawn first to titles, and thus it's imperative that your title begins the story.
 Perhaps it is in the form of a question, inviting the user to explore the visualization to find an answer.
 Or perhaps it's a strong statement, describing the findings that are shown.
 Always remember that your job is to guide the user through your work.
 Titles must thus grab attention, and labels can help draw attention to key marks that support your story”.
-Watch Andy’s video on effective data storytelling below.

 Finally, Jock sums up storytelling as “an effective data story starts with a clear question.
 It then has a sequence of logical steps that lead to a finding."
 Use this sentence as your final guide throughout the data visualization process.